tiny8877/okta.github.io/_source/_docs/how-to/add-user-consent-to-flow.md

 ---
 layout: docs_page
-title: Add User Consent to Your Auth Flow
+title: Add User Consent to Your Authentication Flow
 excerpt: Add a user consent to your authentication or authorization flow
 ---
-# Add Okta's User Consent Dialog to Your Auth Flow
+# Add Okta's User Consent Dialog to Your Authentication Flow

 {% api_lifecycle ea %}

+A consent represents a user’s explicit permission to allow an application to access resources protected by scopes.
+As part of an OAuth 2.0 or OpenID Connect authentication flow, you can prompt the user with a page to approve your app’s access to specified resources.

+Consent grants are different from tokens because a consent can outlast a token, and there can be multiple tokens with varying sets of scopes derived from a single consent.
+When an application comes back and needs to get a new access token, it may not need to prompt the user for consent if they have already consented to the specified scopes.
+Consent grants remain valid until the user manually revokes them, or until the user, application, authorization server or scope is deactivated or deleted.

-To configure an authorization or authentication flow to include a user consent page, you'll need to configure settings in three places:
+To configure an authorization or authentication flow to include a user consent page, you'll need to configure settings in two places:

 * The app that displays the user consent page
 * At least one scope sent in the authentication or authorization request